-The salary amounts for the Essential Elements determined pursuant to subparagraphs (A) through (L), (S)

-- and (T), and (V) through (X) of paragraph (2) of subsection

-(b) of this Section shall be multiplied by a
+The salary amounts for the Essential Elements determined pursuant to subparagraphs (A) through (L), (S) and (T), and (V) through (X) of paragraph (2) of subsection (b) of this Section shall be multiplied by a Regionalization Factor.

-Regionalization Factor. - (c) Local Capacity capacity calculation. - Each Organizational Unit's Local represents an amount of funding it is assumed to contribute toward its Adequacy Target for purposes Evidence-Based Funding formula calculation.
-"Local Capacity" means either (i) the Organizational Unit's Local Capacity Target as calculated in accordance with paragraph (2) of this subsection (c) if its Real Receipts are equal to or less than its Local Capacity Target or (ii) the Organizational Unit's Adjusted Local Capacity, calculated in accordance with paragraph (3) of this subsection (c) if Real Receipts are more than its Local Capacity Target. - (2) "Local Capacity Target" means, for an Organizational Unit, that dollar amount that is obtained by multiplying its Adequacy Target by its Local Capacity Ratio. - (A) An Organizational Unit's Local Capacity Percentage is the conversion of the Organizational Unit's Local Capacity Ratio, as such ratio is determined in accordance with subparagraph (B) of this paragraph (2), into a cumulative distribution resulting in a percentile ranking to determine each
+- (c) Local Capacity calculation. - (1)Organizational Unit's Each Local Capacity amount of funding it represents an is assumed to contribute toward its Adequacy Target for purposes of the Evidence-Based Funding formula calculation.
+Capacity" means either (i) the Organizational Unit's Local Capacity Target as calculated in accordance with paragraph (2) of this subsection (c) if its Real Receipts are equal to or less than its Local Capacity Target or (ii) the Capacity, Organizational Unit's Adjusted Local calculated in accordance with paragraph (3) of this subsection (c) if Real Receipts are more than its Local Capacity Target. - (2) "Local Capacity Target" means, for an Organizational Unit, that dollar amount that is obtained by multiplying its Adequacy Target by its Local Capacity